wdavidw/node-connect-dojo/readme.md

 General note
 ------------

-Note, to prevent multiple application from conflicting, a new directory is created for each released version and git revision.
+To prevent multiple application from conflicting, a new directory is created for each released version and git revision.
 This can lead to a large number of directories as new revisions are setup over time.
 By default, source code is stored inside the connect-dojo module and it is recommended to define your own directory through